Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 When this happens, it is said that “there was fado”.

 Some fado houses include messages such as ” house x – where fado happens” in their pamphlets and posters.
-With these words, they intend to transmit that, aside from listening and watching fado singers and guitarists, we will experience the harmony between them and the public.
-As Fernando Maurício said, we will become complicit and, in this way, live the true fado.
+With these words they intend to transmit that, aside from listening and watching fado singers and guitarists, we will experience the harmony between them and the public and, as Fernando Maurício said, we will become complicit and, in this way, live the true fado.

 Furthermore, when you are in front of good fado singers and guitarists you are surrounded by a sound that goes straight to your heart and awakens strong emotions that transport you to a journey to a deep and mystical Portugal.